PREP STEPS FOR IRS COLLECTIONS

 Levy or Garnishment

 After 30 days from the mailing of the Notice of Intent to Levy the IRS can seize most of your property.
 The IRS will send no further notices and they will not tell you when they are going to levy.
+Other Notices of Intent to Levy include a Notice CP77, (Notice CP177 to businesses),

 If you are a Federal Contractor the IRS can levy without giving you a hearing.
 (See Notice LT75)